LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-DynamicWebPages.md

 ## Announcements

-- I've finished grading lab 4 and will start grading lab 5 tomorrow.
+- I'm still working on grading the lab 4 production version, will start grading lab 5 this week.
-- Don't forget the reading quiz that closes tomorrow.
-  - The tutorial you are reading has examples that use *arrow functions*.
-You will learn about those next term.
-I've translated those example to use "normal" functions.

-- Lab 6 (objects) code reviews are due tomorrow.
+- This week's lab, lab 7, will be the last lab.
+  - There will be no code review.
+  - The production version will be due next Friday, June 5th
+- I will make an alternative version of the array lab assignment for those who would like that.
+- FYI, I drop the lowest lab grade and lowest quiz grade
+- The final will be on June 8th and 9th.

 ## Q and A

-- Any questions?
+- Lab 6, any questions?
+- Does anyone have any questions about anything?